ahmedosman/STAR/README.md

 ## Description

-STAR - A **S**parse **T**rained  **A**rticulated Human Body **R**egressor is a generateive 3D human body model, that is designed to be a drop in replacement for the widely used SMPL model.
+STAR - A **S**parse **T**rained  **A**rticulated Human Body **R**egressor is a generateive 3D human body model, that is designed to be a drop-in replacement for the widely used SMPL model.
-STAR is trained on a large dataset of 14,000 human body subjects, with a learned set of sparse and spatially local pose corrective blend shapes.
+STAR is trained on a large dataset of 14,000 human subjects, with a learned set of sparse and spatially local pose corrective blend shapes.
 In the Figure below, a single joint movement only influences a sparse set of the model vertices.
 The mesh vertices in gray are not affected by the joint movement.
-In contrast to SMPL where bending the left elbow causes a bulge in the right elbow.  <br/>
+In contrast, for SMPL, bending the left elbow causes a bulge in the right elbow.  <br/>
-STAR is publicly avaiable with the full 300 principal component shape space for research purposes from our website https://star.is.tue.mpg.de/
+STAR is publicly avaiable with the full 300 principal-component shape space for research purposes from our website https://star.is.tue.mpg.de/

 <p align="center">
   <img src="./images/sparse_pose_correctives.png" />